 Official Order Updates

-State of California Issues Regional Stay at Home Order
+State of California Lifts Regional Stay at Home Order

 The Los Angeles County Department of Public Health today announced additional modifications to the Safer At Home Order, as part of the Roadmap to Recovery.
 The new order allows all retailers within Los Angeles County to open, except those located within indoor malls.
 The State of California has not yet authorized indoor malls to reopen.
 Retailers may only offer curbside pick-up or delivery services, as customers are not allowed within businesses.
 Manufacturing operations that supply the open, low-risk retailers are also permitted to resume operations.
 SEE BELOW FOR OFFICIAL ORDERS.